 If you’re looking to navigate through the current file in Visual Studio, the typical approach is ctrl-F, which is the shortcut for Find and brings up a dialog like the one at right to locate instance of a string.
 Bertrand just let me know about another shortcut, ctrl-I, which does Incremental Search.
 The nice thing about this is that it’s faster (there is a measurable delay before ctrl-F loads) and doesn’t pop up a window that gets in the way of seeing your code.
 After pressing ctrl-i, as you type the cursor will move to the next string that matches what you’ve typed.
 Finding additional instances of the string is simply a matter of hitting F3.

 Steve is an experienced software architect and trainer focused on improving team skills with DDD and ASP.NET Core.
 His courses on Pluralsight help developers write better, more maintainable code.
-He is currently serving as CTO for Falafel Software, and is a Microsoft Regional Director and MVP.
+He is available for application assessments and team mentoring engagements.

 Sign up to receive a free developer tip from Steve in your inbox every Wednesday.